Incontinence urge, Erectile Dysfunction, Back Pain…

 It’s that simple!

-Using E for E day in and day out will reap exponential benefits.
+Using E for E day in and day out for a minimum of 90 days will reap exponential benefits.

-Doing E for E throughout your day is SIMPLE.
+Doing E for E throughout your day is SIMPLE but can be hard to remember!

 It is remembering to do it that is the challenge.